ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter18.md

 However, for now, it did not matter, because the current Wèi WúXiàn didn’t have any painful past, nor did he have nightmares.
 Everything was perfect and harmonious, and, as long as Wèi WúXiàn was happy and satisfied, that was all that counted to Lán WàngJī.

-He then kissed his lips, moved close to his ear and licked his earlobe, and then, he slightly sucked it.
+He then kissed his lips and licked his earlobe, and then he slightly sucked it.

 Afterwards, he whispered to Wèi WúXiàn’s ear, “Wèi Yīng, I want you.
 Doing it only once is not enough.”

 “Agh!”
 These whispers were enough to turn him on.
 And, as a response to Lán WàngJī, Wèi WúXiàn wrapped his legs around Lán WàngJī’s waist.

-Lán WàngJī then resumed licking and sucking Wèi WúXiàn’s earlobe, then carried down to his neck, and softly bit Wèi WúXiàn’s Adam’s apple.
+Lán WàngJī then resumed licking and sucking Wèi WúXiàn’s earlobe, then carried on down to his neck and softly bit Wèi WúXiàn’s Adam’s apple.

 Meanwhile, he slid his hand between Wèi WúXiàn’s legs, then he inserted two fingers deeply inside his body.
 And, from his fingertips, Lán WàngJī released a thin stream of his spiritual power, which hit directly onto Wèi WúXiàn’s weak spot.